 Like most archaic mechanisms, this one beats at a glacier speed of just 18,000 vibrations per hour, but in return, you get 60 hours of power reserve, which is nice indeed for a timekeeper that needs manual winding.
 Perhaps, the only drawback here is the way the small seconds hand at 9 o’clock moves in visible jerks.
 For those who have already got used to the usual 28,800 vph of a modern mechanical watch, that may be a bit annoying or even disappointing.

 A bit unexpectedly, the Meisterstuck Heritage Pulsograph by Minerva comes in a compact case of just 39 millimeters in diameter.
 The choice of sizing not only makes it an almost perfect dress watch but also gives a lot more satisfying experience when it comes to wearing this device on a daily basis.

 What bothers me here is that the styling of the watch is, putting it mildly, somewhat secondary.
-I don’t want to push my opinion on you, but doesn’t the watch look similar to this gorgeous Girard-Perregaux 1966 Chronograph that GP has first introduced four years ago at SIHH 2010 and then presented its slightly face-lifted (and also powered by a new movement) version 49542-52-151-BK6A in 2012?
+I don’t want to push my opinion on you, but doesn’t the watch look similar to the gorgeous Collection 1966 Chronograph that GP has first introduced four years ago at SIHH 2010 and then presented its slightly face-lifted (and also powered by a new movement) version 49542-52-151-BK6A in 2012?